jeromerg/NCase/Presentation.md

 }
 ```

+The result is a new set of test cases, containing all combinations between the todo subcases and the user subcases!

 Subdividing the set of test cases into different parts has two important advantages:

 -  You can re-use each set individually